All feet change shape over time to some degree—they tend to get a little wider and a little flatter as we age. That’s normal.

 But there’s good news here.

-In certain cases, we might also recommend HyProCure before or after other treatments, to further stabilize the alignment of the foot and, in turn, help reduce excess, destabilizing pressure on the big toe joint.
+In certain cases, we might also recommend HyProCure before or after other treatments, to further stabilize the alignment of the rear foot and, in turn, help reduce excess, destabilizing pressure on the big toe joint.

 HyProCure is a short, minimally invasive surgical procedure in which a titanium stent is placed within the sinus tarsi, a naturally occurring cavity between the ankle and heel bones.
 This stent will support the cavity, keeping it from collapsing and maintaining a sounder overall foot structure.